rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 ## 3.1 Sufficient usefulness

+I wrote above that we want to make a _sufficiently useful_ and safe AI.
-First of all, what is this _sufficiently useful_ criteria we mentioned earlier?
+What is this _sufficiently useful_ criteria?
 The criteria is that the [alignment tax][currentworkinalign] must be sufficiently small on the capability dimensions we care about. _(TODO: anything to link with better/more focused discussion on alignment tax?
 Maybe also